Lionel Messi nets 600th Barcelona goal with stellar free kick against Liverpool | Goal.com

 Messi nets stunning free-kick for 600th Barcelona goal

-Lionel Messi has reached another milestone in his legendary career, hitting his 600th goal for Barcelona with a wonderful free kick strike against Liverpool in their Champions League semi-final first leg on Wednesday.
+Lionel Messi has reached another milestone in his legendary career, hitting his 600th goal for Barcelona with a wonderful free-kick against Liverpool in their Champions League semi-final first leg on Wednesday.

-At 31, Messi is also a five-time winner of the European Golden Shoe and claimed the World Cup Golden Ball at the 2014 World Cup in Brazil.
+At 31, Messi is also a five-time winner of the European Golden Shoe and claimed the World Cup Golden Ball at the 2014 tournament in Brazil.

 His performance on Wednesday leaves Barcelona in prime position to add to that remarkable haul.

-The club sit nine points clear in La Liga, leaving them as clear favourites to claim their domestic crown once again, while a 3-0 result against Liverpool leaves them on the verge of reaching the Champions League final, though a trip to Anfield for the second leg remains.
+The club have already won La Liga this season and reached the Copa del Rey final, while a 3-0 result against Liverpool leaves them on the verge of reaching the Champions League final, though a trip to Anfield for the second leg remains.

 600 - Lionel Messi has scored his 600th goal for @FCBarcelona in all competitions, exactly 14 years ago since his first goal against Albacete on 1st May 2005.
 Genius. pic.twitter.com/36p8n4itXW— OptaJose (@OptaJose) May 1, 2019